Dansby Swanson Player Props: Cubs vs. Pirates

-Dansby Swanson, carrying a .184 slugging percentage over his past 10 games, will be in action for the Chicago Cubs against the Pittsburgh Pirates June 14 at 8:05 PM ET.
+On Thursday, Dansby Swanson (batting .200 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 8:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the Pirates.
+He had three hits (going 3-for-4 with two RBI) in his most recent appearance against the Pirates.

 Dansby Swanson Game Info & Props vs. the Pirates